-Key vote due in Catalan independence row
+Spain PM demands direct rule for Catalonia

-The Spanish Senate is due to discuss a plan by the Madrid government to take over some of Catalonia's autonomous powers, amid an escalating crisis over the region's push for independence.
+Spanish Prime Minister Mariano Rajoy has called on senators to approve direct rule over Catalonia, amid an escalating crisis over the region's push for independence.

+He said he wanted to dismiss Catalan leader Carles Puigdemont, his vice-president and all regional ministers.

+Meanwhile the Catalan regional parliament is holding a vote on unilaterally declaring independence.

 Earlier this month Catalonia held a disputed referendum on the issue.